rediacc/www/src/content/docs/en/cli/api-reference/create.md

 #### Details

-Creates a new user account that can access the company resources.
+Creates a new user account that can access the organization resources.
 Users must be activated before they can log in.

 #### Parameters